hrvojesimic/hsdigital/story/covid-cfr/covid-cfr.md

 <div class="fullChart" data-territory="Sweden" data-offset="4" data-dmax="33"></div>

 The CFR is declining, from 16% in April to 1% in August.
 This is in alignment with the rising daily tests.
-In September the CFR keeps falling further to under 0.5%, even though testing was relatively constant, and the proportion of positive tests grew from 1% to 10%.
+In September the CFR keeps falling further to under 0.5%, even though testing was relatively constant, and the proportion of positive tests grew.

 ## Calculating CFR values for different offsets

 We've seen a lot of charts in this article, with CFR flailing widely across the spectrum of possible values.
 But which ones are right?

-Since we suspect that CFRs and offsets have changed between the waves, and since we cannot calculate the offset by overlapping curves, let's try to calculate CFR for every offset between zero and 35 days.
+Since we suspect that CFRs and offsets have changed between the waves, and since we cannot reliably calculate the offset by overlapping curves, let's try to calculate CFR for every offset between zero and 35 days (no averaging necessary).
 Here's the result for the 30 days of September in Germany:

 ```vly
 width: 160